Part of the

 Design for Decline

 Technological innovation is often seen as the ‘silver bullet’ in both societal transitions and design practice.
 However, effective transformation also necessitates the deliberate breakdown of existing practices, structures, and cultures, also known as ‘exnovation’.
-Little is known about what is needed to support a process of collectively letting go of what is not serving society anymore, such as frequent flying, excessive animal consumption, and fast fashion.
+Little is known about what is needed to support a process of collectively letting go of what no longer serves society, such as frequent flying, excessive animal consumption, and fast fashion.
 This project explores the ‘whys’, ‘whats’, and ‘hows’ surrounding decline in transitions.

 Are you willing to let go of Modernity’s perks?